miklevin/MikeLev.in/_posts/2025-09-18-bootstrapping-nixos-installation-guide.md

 ---

-I choose *Swap (with Hibernate)* because it's a laptop.
+> There's a bit of an eduction here on Hibernate vs. Suspend mode as well.
+No
+> matter your Swap partition choice, you will still be able to put your computer
+> in *Suspend* mode instead of a full shut-down but it uses RAM for faster
+> performance and to not complicate your drive partition situation.

+So what I'm saying is None is simpler.
+It controls all the factors, using a simpler start-up routine and guarantees success.
+But if you're NixOS on a laptop and you want the battery to be able to go completely dead and still have it spring back to its previous state without a reboot next time you plug it, you're going to want Swap (with Hibernate).

+On the test I'm doing for this tech journal entry, I'm choosing *Swap (with Hibernate.* This is also your preview on the coming discussion of managing your electric bill.

 Then I hit "Next" and "Install"

 Congratulations!
 If you actually followed along and made it this far, you're on your way to future-proofing and freedom using the bootstrapping method.

+You will see a little checkmark asking whether you want to "Restart now"

+WARNING!

+Given that you may have messed with the BIOS/UEFI settings to get the USB thumbdrive to boot first, you may be tempted to pull out the thumbdrive before clicking that *Restart Now.* DONT!

+Leave the thumbdrive in, click the checkmark for *Restart now* and then click *Done* and wait.
+It's the click on "Done" that will start the reboot.

+You will be faced with the NixOS boot menu which will have 2 choices at this
+time:

+- NixOS
+- The bootloader

+Just let the countdown finish and it will boot NixOS native from your drive for the first time.
+It is now safe to pop out the USB thumbdrive.

-After the install is done, pop out the USB thumbdrive and check the box to reboot now, let the system reboot, log back in using the username/password you just set up then take the tour.
+Log into the system using the username/password you just set up during the install, and then go ahead and take the extremely short tour they prompt you to take.
+NixOS is so friggn well thought out, even the way they "reveal" stuff to you in the tour.
+First, the version.

 At the time I made this technical journal entry, it was NixOS 25.5 (Warbler).

-I am very pleased that the tour features Workspaces, which are those virtual desktops that I constantly use and am always advocating.
+Next, they tell you about the single tap on the "Super" key, aka the *Windows key* for most people.
+What you want to know about NixOS — and really the Linux GNOME desktop — is that you can tap that key and just start typing the name of whatever program you want to launch.
+So long Windows *Start Menu,* you are a thing of the past.
+This is SO MUCH BETTER.

+Next they tell you about the most wonderful and underutilized of all features on desktop operating systems today: *virtual desktop workspaces!* They dedicate a couple of steps in the tour to show you how to navigate them with the touchpad and start you out with one virtual workspace set up — for a total of 2 including the one you're on.
+You can make more.

-And as a final note you will not have the same WiFi login automatically set up after the reboot because settings made under the *live CD* do not automatically carry over to your fresh new install.
-So after you log in, connect to your WiFi network again.
+And as a final note you will have to set up WiFi again.
+Your settings from during the install does not carry over automatically after the reboot because settings made under the *live CD* do not automatically carry over to your fresh new install.
+So after you log in and exit the tour, connect to your WiFi network again.

 This is a fresh install, but if you're far enough into this that you have a `configuration.nix` file from a previous NixOS system and you want to do the